anfaas1618/Chat-Disc/README.md

 https://www.youtube.com/watch?v=wvsFeMxp1EE&feature=youtu.be

 # RECOMENDATION
-Dowload the zip , there is the full proyect
+Dowload the Winrar , there is the full proyect(ChatDisc.rar)

 ## Table of contents